Runner News – Important Announcements

 NEWLY AVAILABLE DOGS Many times, when a new dog joins our group, the first place you will see them is on the “HDRC Calendar”.
 The new dog will usually get initially placed on a day and time that works for the customer, and for the “Company Runner”.
 Keep in mind that the new dog may also be available other times.
 Always check the “Notes” section of calendar entries for the complete description of a dogs’ availability.

 AVAILABLE STEADY Dogs referred to as “Available Steady” are generally dogs that are interested in finding a runner to join them on a COMMITTED basis.
+This doesn’t you can’t run them as a fill-in.
+It just means they are looking for a steady, committed runner.

 FILL-IN Dogs referred to as “Fill-In” are usually dogs that are committed to other runners, but need more runs, or need runs because their committed runner is unavailable.